Last Updated on June 7, 2021 by Martin

 Unfortunately, weight loss plateaus are a normal part of weight-loss diets and can be difficult to avoid sometimes.
-In this article, we are going to take a closer look at 5 easy fix solutions you can use to overcome and prevent a weight loss plateau.
+In this article, we will take a closer look at 5 easy fix solutions you can use to overcome and prevent a weight loss plateau.

 1. Learn the Difference Between Fat Loss and Weight Loss

-In general, there are two different ways people are losing weight.
+In general, there are two diverse ways people are losing weight.
 Many people do not lose weight in the first 4-8 weeks of their diet.
 After that, they reach a turning point where they experience a significant drop in their weight.
-Other people lose a lot of weight the first couple of weeks for then to hit a weight loss plateau, where the weight loss flattens out.
-It is likely the category you are in.
+Other people lose weight in the first couple of weeks to hit a weight loss plateau, where the weight loss flattens out.
+It is the category you are in.

 Here it is important to see the difference between fat loss and weight loss.

-I am sorry to say this, but if you are losing a lot of weight at the beginning of your diet, it is likely more fluids than body fat.
-And, if you are draining your body from vital nutrients such as carbohydrates and proteins you are losing a lot of muscle mass as well.
+I am sorry to say this, but if you lose a lot of weight at the beginning of your diet, it is likely more fluids than body fat.
+And, if you are draining your body from vital nutrients such as carbohydrates and proteins, you are losing a lot of muscle mass as well.